Goodman Theatre Welcomes Two New Fellows For 24/25 Season

 Both fellows bring exceptional talent, experience, and dedication to the arts, enriching the Goodman's artistic community.

-The Goodman Theatre has announced the addition of twoartists to its fellowship programs for the 2024/2025 season: Tor Campbell and Raquel Torre.
+The Goodman Theatre has announced the addition of two outstanding artists to its fellowship programs for the 2024/2025 season: Tor Campbell and Raquel Torre.
 Both fellows bring exceptional talent, experience, and dedication to the arts, enriching the Goodman's artistic community.

 Raquel Torre joins the Goodman as the 2024/2025 Michael Maggio Directing Fellow.
 A theatre-maker originally from Puerto Rico, Torre's practice is rooted in devised performance, physical theatre, and community-based spectacle.
 With a diverse background that spans Puerto Rico, Argentina, and Berlin, Torre brings a truly global perspective to her work.
 She holds a BA in Theatre from Universidad de Sagrado Corazón (Puerto Rico) and an MFA in Devised Performance Practice from LISPA/Columbia College Chicago.
 For more: www.raqueltorre.com